push-eax/fsu-csclub-site/README.md

 <h1>Framingham State University Computer Science Club Wobsite</h1>

-<h2>Introduction</h2>

-The CS club at Framingham State had no webiste, and now we are making one.
-If you've followed what I'm saying this far, you understand what this project is.

 <h2>Technical information</h2>

 This site is currently a massive custom JavaScript windowing library with some skinning and example windows.
 For now, it includes custom art and an index page which sets it apart (mildly) from just the bare toolkit.